Megha Kapoor on Issue 9

 Megha Kapoor, editor INPRINT Magazine

 INPRINT Issue 9 is available for Pre-order.
-Orders will be shipped out on the last week of November, 2019.
+Orders will be shipped out on the first week of December, 2019.

 Order INPRINT Issue 9